srobo/kitbook/Shepherding.md

 # Shepherding

+## Roles

-## Head Shepherd
+### Head Shepherd

 The head shepherd is responsible for managing the shepherds which they may bring in as their only subordinate role.

-## Shepherd
+### Shepherd

-A shepherd is a volunteer who is in charge of finding teams before matches.
+A shepherd is responsible for finding teams and ensuring they make it to their matches.
 They report to the Head Shepherd and may not create further subordinate roles.